 I’m Steve Ember with the VOA Special English Economics Report.

 This VOA Special English Economics Report was written by Mario Ritter.
-Our reports are online at voaspecialenglish.com.
+Read and listen to our reports at voaspecialenglish.com.
 I'm Steve Ember.